CivicTechTO/civictechto-scripts/README.md

 ### `update_pitch_csv.py`

-This updates the [historical dataset of breakout groups][breakout-dataset] who pitched each week.
+This updates the [historical dataset of breakout groups][breakout-dataset] who pitched each week, based on the [Trello board][trello-board].

 ### `notify_slack.py`

-This drops a message in Slack announcing who pitched this week.
+This takes data from the [Trello board][trello-board], and drops a message in Slack announcing who pitched this week.

 <!-- Links -->
    [click]: http://click.pocoo.org/5/